 Complex problem solving, which includes decision making, requires both specialist and generalist skills.

-Much of our university and other formal training targets improving specialist skills.
-But we usually don’t get much structured attention to developing our generalist skills, i.e., our strategic thinking.
+Much of our formal training targets developing specialist skills, and we usually don’t actively develop our generalist skills, i.e., our strategic thinking.

-This site addresses this gap: it provides guidelines to help you develop your strategic thinking.
+This site addresses this gap: it provides practical ideas to help you become a better strategic thinker.

-One way to visualize complex problem solving is to break it down in a four-step process.
-The first step is to define the problem—i.e., ensuring that you are not focusing on just a symptom or a less critical problem.
+One way to visualize complex problem solving is to think of it as a four-step process.
+The first step is to define the problem—i.e., to ensure that you are focusing on the correct problem, not on just a symptom or a less critical problem.
 This step is about identifying what you should be doing.